The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-Yes, of course, because in most circles, physicians do know each other.
+Yes, of course, because in most circles, professionals do know each other.
 It is important, however, that they be independent of each other within the meaning of the law and “with respect to the person applying for MAID (Article 29 (3) of the LCSFV; section 242.2 (3) (e) and (f) of the Criminal Code).
 It is critical to avoid situations that could influence and bias their professional judgment.”

 – Guide d’exercice et lignes directrices pharmacologiques, Collège des médecins du Québec, updated in November 2017.